chrisdetmering/Human-API-Integration/README.md

-# Instructions Setup
+#  Setup Instructions + Screenshots

 The following are detailed instructions on how to set this project up locally.

 ### Assumptions

+* These instructions assume a beginner to development
 * This setup is for a MacBook Pro with macOS High Sierra version 10.13.6.
-* You have basic terminal navigation skills (how to navigate around files by using cd, for example).
+* The reader has basic terminal navigation skills (how to navigate around files by using cd, for example).

 ### Tech Stack
 * [React.js](https://reactjs.org/)